hetznercloud/terraform-provider-hcloud/docs/data-sources/storage_box_snapshot.md

 Provides details about a Hetzner Storage Box Snapshot.

 See the [Storage Box Snapshots API documentation](https://docs.hetzner.cloud/reference/hetzner#storage-box-snapshots) for more details.

-**Experimental:** Storage Box support is experimental, breaking changes may occur within minor releases.
-See https://github.com/hetznercloud/terraform-provider-hcloud/issues/1285 for more details.

 ## Example Usage